 Considering Beckhoff’s history of combining automation functions in one controller, we asked Thompson to provide an example of a company who had done this and the benefits they derived from it.

 He referenced a customer who wanted to retrofit an older machine so that it could duplicate the functionality of other, newer machines in the facility.
-This company had planned to replace the vision system on the older machine to match what was used on the other, newer machines.
-Instead, Beckhoff showed the company how it could implement the TwinCAT Vision software instead, so that machine control and vision were combined in one system.
+This company had planned to replace the vision system on the older machine to match what was used on the newer machines.
+Instead, Beckhoff showed the company how it could implement the TwinCAT Vision software, so that machine control and vision were combined in one system.

 Thompson said this company saw a 50% savings in costs versus replacing the older vision system as they had originally intended.
 “All they had to do was plug in a GigE camera they already had into their existing Beckhoff controller,” he said.
 “They didn’t even have to update the CPU.”